 Create the PV and PVC

-7. cd into the k8s-objects folder in the deployment package.
+2. cd into the k8s-objects folder in the deployment package.
 In pv.yaml change volumeHandle to your file system's "File system ID".
-(See health check in the step above.)
-Then run kubectl apply -f pv.yaml -n beast-core
+(See step 5 in "Deployment Environment Configuration".)
+Then run kubectl apply -f pv.yaml

 Recommend performing a health check: run kubectl get pv to make sure your PV exists.